aabbtree77/mona-lisa/README.md

 At first, we applied ferric chloride (Fe2Cl3) to etch the circuit routes, but our solution was not effective and we would wait for days if not weeks for the irrelevant Cu-parts to disappear from the board's surface.
 A slight warming or periodic movement would not speed a chemical reaction much.
 The designs were flawed in that there was so much copper to remove.

-I remember doing a silly thing once.
-After losing patience of watching over a never ending reaction, I decided to pour hydrochloric acid HCl on some metal shavings in a big plastic can used for sardines, to get a "stronger ferric chloride". **Do not do this at home.
+Once, after losing patience of watching over a never ending reaction, I decided to pour hydrochloric acid HCl on some metal shavings in a big plastic can used for sardines, to get a "stronger ferric chloride". **Do not do this at home.
 I nearly lost my lungs.**

 At some point we started using cupric sulfate CuSO4.
 This was faster, but not by much.
 Years later I would also see my uncle use cupric sulfate to paint the trunks of the apple trees...